 We eventually moved to a mostly Gentile neighborhood when I was 15.
 Even though we were only a few miles from the old neighborhood, it was a real culture shock to be deposited into a Gentile school and environment.
 One day my freshman year, a friend that I hung around with, announced in the cafeteria that she had become a Christian.
 But I replied, “No, you’re all Christians.
 Everybody here that’s not Jewish is a Christian.”

 That was a time when it was us or them.She explained that she knew stuff about God but now had a relationship with Him.
 That was really rattling and confusing to me.
 She proceeded to tell me that she had made her knowledge of God personal and had committed her life to following Jesus.
 Even though her words did not make sense to me at the time, her joy communicated very loudly to me.
 She had something that I did not have.
 I didn’t understand but I was very intrigued.

 I had gotten to a point of despair in my life.
 Things were not so great in my home and I had left God behind as a fairy tale.
 Nobody ever really talked about Him or tried to figure out what purpose He had in our lives or what our purpose was for being here.
-The conversation with my friend that day, lead me on a journey.
+The conversation with my friend that day, led me on a journey.

 When I had depleted my friend’s base of knowledge she suggested I talk to another young man who was older and more mature in the faith.
 I fired all of my questions at him.
-Most of them having to with the trinity because I had grown up praying to one God and this idea of a triune God was mind-blowing.
+Most of them having to with the Trinity because I had grown up praying to one God and this idea of a triune God was mind-blowing.
 He listened to all of my questions and patiently explained.

-He eventually said, “I think you are this close to the kingdom of heaven,” holding up an inch between his thumb and finger.
-He suggested I read the Gospel of John which up until then, I had not read the New Testament.
+In my soul, I was convinced that Jesus was the Messiah.
+He was the one I was looking for, the one that my people had been waiting for.
+That night, right before my 16th birthday, I committed my life to following Him as well.
 I was afraid to tell my parents.
 I waited a few months before I dropped this bomb on them.
 They noticed that I had changed.
 I was becoming more compliant, I wasn’t sneaking out, partying or getting into trouble.
 I made lots of positive lifestyle changes.
 I began meeting other Christian kids and listening to Christian radio stations where I heard sermons that helped me in my new faith.

 I read my Bible, listened to radio programs, and smuggled Christian books into the house.
 For the next three years, that was my discipleship program.
 I look back now, and realize that was a pretty unusual teenage life that I lived.
 God met me and He sustained me.
 I was really grateful when I reached college age to be free and to attend church service and not have to hide.
 But it also immersed my life and roots deeply into the Word and that comes out in my writing as well.
 Forty years later, Jesus and I are still going strong.